-It is important to remember to share your contact details so that your email recipients can connect with you if they need other information.
+It is important to remember to share your contact details so that your email recipients can connect with you if they need additional information.
 That is possibly the most important thing.
 This isn’t an exaggeration – if you don’t provide them with your details, they may not proceed with your press release.

-6) Paste your press pelease
+6) Paste your press release

-Once you are done with your text, you can paste your press release document directly onto the email document you are sending out.
+Once you are done with your text, you can paste your press release document directly into the email document you are sending out.
 It is better if there are no attachment links as I will explain later.